 It’s very exciting and a little daunting to choose color for quilts.

-When you first get the quilting bug, inspiration is literally, EVERYWHERE!
+I always begin with an idea, a shape, a thought, then a plan, then the fun begins, choosing fabric colors, When you first get the quilting bug, inspiration is literally, EVERYWHERE!

 Is this your first time piecing a block or making quilt?
 Sewing has been a great passion for me for many years.
 In my teens sewing was practical, so making school clothes afforded me the uniqueness of custom outfits.
 Garment making started as a necessity and as a way to give customized gifts to family and friends.
 At first, quilting was a gradual liking.
 I just could not understand why the fabric had to be cut into varying size pieces and then the pieces sewed together.
 Then I though about it and related it to garment sewing.
 For instance, making a dress, in order to make a dress, a whole piece cloth of fabric was purchased and then cut up into varying pieces and then sewed together based on a specific pattern.
 Then a light went off when I discovered that quilting is the same as sewing a garment, except the pieces are put together to make quilts for cribs, various sizes of beds, a wall hanging, home decor like placemats, table runners and pillows, to name a few.
 Then quilting made sense and I was in love!
 I already loved fabric, though I had to understand the types of fabric to use for quilt making, as well as quilt care.
 After watching many quilt tutorials various types of fabrics were references that I was not familiar with and that’s when I discovered, batik, minky, flannel, fleece, oil cloth, vinyl and other interesting types of fabrics.